-Having worked in a high-pressure office environment for over ten years before I trained as a reflexologist - and having treated high-achieving, often highly stressed clients in the decade since I qualified - I am very aware of how stress can impact an individual, both physically and emotionally.
+Having worked in a high-pressure office environment for over ten years before I trained as a reflexologist - and having treated high-achieving, often highly stressed clients in the 15 years since I qualified - I am very aware of how stress can impact an individual, both physically and emotionally.

 Stress can trigger irritability, insomnia, anxiety and depression; it weakens the immune system, which in turn can lead to physical illness.
-In fact, stress is at the root of around 75 percent of illnesses we face today.
+In fact, stress is probably at the root of around three quarters of the illnesses we face today.

-The majority of work stresses are unavoidable but what we can do is minimize the impact they have on us.
+The majority of stresses are unavoidable, and in fact many of us need and thrive off stress.
+What we do need to do is minimize the impact they have on us.
 Reflexology is a fantastic way to reduce the effects of stress.
-It helps to promote relaxation, stimulate vital organs and encourage the natural healing processes of the body.
+It helps to promote relaxation, stimulates all the vital organs and encourages the natural healing processes of the body.
 All essential in keeping the effects of stress at bay.

-By relieving stress and tension, it can prevent illness.
+By relieving stress and tension, reflexology can prevent illness.
 Regular reflexology can also speed recovery from a wide range of acute and chronic illnesses.

 • Less sickness and absenteeism.